crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed a possible NPE which could occur when querying the ``sys.allocations`` table.

 - Fixed the tables compatibility check to correctly indicate when tables need to be recreated in preparation for a CrateDB upgrade towards the next major version of CrateDB.